Blood cancer and coronavirus

 - keeping your hands clean and not touching your face

-- the number of infections in your area going down.
+- the number of infections in your area being lower.

 The risk of becoming seriously ill if you get coronavirus

-This is looking at your combined risk of getting coronavirus AND needing intensive care.
+This research looks at your combined risk of getting coronavirus AND needing intensive care.
 We do not have data to tell us your actual chance of needing intensive care once you already have coronavirus.
 But it's clear that this risk is higher in people with blood cancer.

 Every person’s level of risk is unique to them and depends on many things.
 There are many aspects that could increase or decrease your individual risk.